Supervisor

 What do you like doing in your free time?

-Spending time with family, yoga, and traveling.
+Spending time with family and traveling to exotic places.

 Graduate Students